What are financial statements?

 Each business is different, and each business will set out its accounts in a slightly different way and use slightly different terminology.
 For instance, the terms “profit,” “income,” and “earnings” are often used interchangeably.

-The GARP (Generally Accepted Reporting Standards) methodology was introduced to keep reporting consistent from one company to the next, but companies still have enough leeway to create some confusion.
+GAAP (Generally Accepted Accounting Principles) is intended to keep reporting consistent from one company to the next, but companies still have enough leeway to create some confusion.
 You really need to read the entire statement to get a sense of how the numbers fit together.

 - Financial statements are reports with a standardized format that show the financial health and performance of a company.